-Net Position represents the difference between assets and liabilities in the government-wide financial statements.
+Net Position represents the difference between assets and deferred outflows and liabilities and deferred inflows in the government-wide financial statements.
 Net investment in capital assets consists of capital assets, net of accumulated depreciation, reduced by the outstanding balance of any long-term debt used to build or acquire the capital assets.
 Net Position is reported as restricted in the government-wide financial statement when there are limitations on their use through external restrictions imposed by creditors, grantors or laws or regulations of other governments.